Free and Interacting Fermionic Conformal Field Theories on the Fuzzy Sphere

-This paper is organised as the following: In Section \ref{sec:model}, we present the setup of fuzzy sphere and our model Hamiltonian.
+This paper is organised as the following: In Section \ref{sec:model}, we present the set-up of fuzzy sphere and our model Hamiltonian.
 In Section \ref{sec:phase}, we present the phase diagram supported by the numerical evidences for the gapped phases.
 In Section \ref{sec:critical}, we analyse the critical theories that describe the two continuous transitions between the three gapped phases.
-Then, Sections~\ref{sec:majorana} and \ref{sec:ising} are devoted to the numerical results respectively for the free Majorana fermion CFT and the gauged Ising CFT.
+Then, Sections~\ref{sec:majorana} and \ref{sec:ising} are devoted to the numerical results respectively for the free-Majorana-fermion CFT and the gauged Ising CFT.
+In Section~\ref{sec:lag}, we establish the correspondence between fuzzy-sphere models and QFT Lagrangians and discuss the realisation of the super-Ising theory in light of this, and present in Section~\ref{sec:superising} the numerical evidence for the emergent super-conformal symmetry.
 Finally, in Section \ref{sec:discussion}, we make a brief summary and discuss the implications of our work and future directions.